 Included with your instrument is a printed record of the final performance characterization performed on your instrument at the factory.
-This record, titled Final Test and Validation Data Sheet, is an important quality assurance and calibration record and should be placed in the quality records file for this instrument.
+This record, the Final Calibrated Test and Validation Data Sheet, is an important quality assurance and calibration record and should be placed in the quality records file for this instrument.